RBEGamer/MixMeasureBuddy/README.md

 The microcontroller will then restart and the MixMeasureBuddy logo should appear on the display.

 If you want to build the software yourself from source or add modifications, please refer to the `SOFTWARE DEVELOPMENT` chapter.

+**NOTE** There is an firmware archive with older stable versions located in `src/firmware/build/archive`.

 ### SOFTWARE UPGRADE